 My rifle is serial number ASC-85-4.
-Was either identical to the second rifle from the right in the sniper class photo above, or almost identical.
+This was either the second rifle from the right in the sniper class photo above, or identical.
 It is one of the 10 Scout Sniper’s Rifle and of those, only three, including this one, were made without a bayonet fitting.
 Thus the chances are 1 in 3 that my rifle is the one in the photo.

 When found, ASC-85-4 had a “sniper” sling swivel just in front of the magazine.
 These became standard on No. 4 (T) sniper rifles in 1945 and many rifles were retrofitted.
 This is the only evidence that I have seen so far of such a swivel on a Scout Sniper’s Rifle.
 It may have been an very early 1944 test example before standardization in early 1945 or the rifle might have remained in service post-WWII and might have had it added at some point or possibly a civilian owner added. it.
 My rifle had been sporterized for hunting after being sold surplus, but fortunately it is restorable.
 Nine notches were found on the underside of the sporter fore-end, suggesting the the hunter had 9 deer, moose or bear kills.
 I have acquired an experimental R.E.L.
 3.5X Gimbal scope, a pilot model for the C No. 32 MK.
 4 / C No. 67 Mk.
 I scope, serial number EXP.0144, in slide (upper mount) # 9 which is numbered to Scout Sniper Rifle ASC-85-3, the rifle immediately preceding mine.
 It is not a matching serial number but it is not bad considering that only 10 Scout Sniper’s Rifles were made about 74 years ago!
 I have a civilian butt with the built-in cheek rest and rubber butt pad and I am carving a fore-end out of a No. 4 fore end.
 I am first carving up one that was in poor condition to learn the skills before I carve up a good fore end.